tkhq/qos/src/qos_json/SPEC.md

 # QOS Canonical JSON

 QOS uses JSON for protocol messages and signing payloads.
+QOS JSON is primarily a canonicalization format for hashing/signing and verification, not a transport format.
 Any JSON bytes that are hashed, signed, or verified MUST be canonicalized using QOS-normalized RFC 8785-style canonical JSON.
-QOS intentionally differs from RFC 8785 by normalizing integer JSON numbers to decimal strings and rejecting non-integer numbers.
+QOS intentionally differs from RFC 8785 by normalizing integer JSON numbers to base-10 integer strings and rejecting non-integer numbers.

 ## Canonicalization

-- Implementations MUST parse JSON into a JSON value and re-encode that value as QOS-normalized RFC 8785-style canonical JSON before hashing or signing.
+- Implementations MUST NOT hash or sign inbound JSON bytes directly.
-- Implementations MUST NOT hash or sign raw inbound JSON bytes.
-Equivalent JSON documents can differ in whitespace or field order.
+- Inbound JSON used for hashing/signing MUST be parsed into the target schema type, then serialized with QOS canonical JSON.
-- Implementations that serialize typed values for hashing or signing MUST use the same canonical JSON encoding scheme used for parsed JSON values.
+- Semantically equivalent payloads MUST produce identical canonical bytes after deserialize-to-schema then serialize-to-QOS-JSON.
 - QOS normalization treats object members with `null` values as unset fields and MUST omit those object members before canonicalization.
 This means typed optional fields that serialize as `null` are omitted by the canonical encoder.